 - What type of movement capability is needed?

-Depending on if your system is facing horizontal, vertical, or multi-directional movement will dictate which products have the strength and elasticity to suit your need.
+Does your application expand, contract, shear, deflect or move in multiple directions at once?
+The severity and direction of the expected movement will dictate which products have the strength and elasticity to suit your need.

 - What conditions will the final product face?
 Temperature, precipitation, and long periods of UV exposure can all impact product performance, so it is important that you have a clear idea of what your application will require in order to determine the right product type.

 - Once you know if a sealant, adhesive, tape, gasket, or coating is necessary for your job, the chemistry becomes a crucial factor.
 Options include silicones, urethanes, butyls, acrylics, hybrids and more.
 But will they be compatible with your existing materials?
-Your product supplier should be clear about the properties of these technologies and how they will adhere to the adjacent substrates.
+Your product supplier should be able to provide clear answers about the properties of these technologies and how they will adhere to the adjacent substrates.

 Consider preliminary compatibility testing to ensure that there is proper adhesion, no staining, and continuous, durable connections.